Sara and Dennis enjoy fostering teenagers

 Sara strives to counterbalance this by providing a calm, stable and loving home.
 When asked what her main motivation for fostering was, Sara replied: “We can provide a child with some normality, and reduce their stress and inconsistencies, making their life less hectic”.

 Sara and Dennis still keep in touch with all of the children that they have cared for, and send birthday and Christmas cards to every child that they have fostered.
-Their first task centred placement is now aged 18 years and still phones them up for a chat.
+Their first task centred home match is now aged 18 years and still phones them up for a chat.

 Sara is very honest in admitting that there are challenges when caring for looked-after children as they all come with different issues, especially teenagers.